nwisbeta/github.io/pages/app_design/support-and-tutorials.md

 * Instructional overlay/walkthrough (displaying instructions and tips over the user interface)
 * User guides (swipe through tutorial or step by step guides)

-Avoid long tutorials – only include essential information, with a maximum of 10 pages (iOS Human Interface Guidelines).
+Avoid long tutorials.
+Only include essential information, with a maximum of 10 pages (iOS Human Interface Guidelines).

 User guides must indicate the position of the current page in the guide using indicator dots (iOS Human Interface Guidelines).